Luiss1776/Configuring-Active-Directory-/README.md

 Set Domain Controller's NIC Private IP address from dynamic to static.

-By doing this we will type in virtual machines in the search bar and click on the domain controller VM.
-Scroll to networking on the left column.
-Once it opens, click on the blue highlighted link next to the Network interface.
-Scroll to the left column under settings and hit the Ip configurations tab.
+By doing this, type in virtual machines in the search bar and click on the domain controller VM.
+Scroll to networking on the left column & click it.
+Once it opens, press on the blue highlighted link next to the, "Network interface."
+Scroll to the left column under, "settings" and hit the, "IP configurations" tab.
 When it opens, scroll down and click the selected name of the IP.
-Once it opens, change the assignment from Dynamic to static and press the save logo on top.
+As soon as it opens, change the assignment from, "Dynamic" to "static" and press the save logo on top.
 </p>
 <br />